HesaiTechnology/HesaiLidar_General_ROS/change notes.md

 1. Add correction file of all lidars and set Pandar64.csv as the defalut correction file
 2. Support multicast
 3. Save correction file in rosbag

+星期二, 02. 三月 2021 17:30下午
+##version
+PandarGeneralROS_1.1.5

+##modify
+1. Add coordinate correction for PandarXT and PandarQT